mishmanners/GitHub-Like-A-Boss/readme.md

 ## Contributing

 Feel free to add examples to the code folder, use the features here, and make PRs.
+Various features are enabled such as pages, Discussions, and more.

 This repo is opted into Hacktoberfest, so feel free to make contributions.